k21971/CrecelleHack/doc/variantfixes.md

     and dwarvish weapons deal more damage but are slower.

 ### New Objects
+- Skull
+  - Derived from a monster.
+- Skull Helm
+  - Can be obtained by using a non-cursed scroll of enchant armor to enchant a worn skull.
+  - Provide the same type of resistances possessed by the original monster.
 - Potion of blood
   - Function similarly to potions of blood from dnethack, although the implementation is different.